pypeit/PypeIt/doc/tutorials/lris_howto.rst

 .. important::

-    Know the spectrograph you need to use.
+    Know the spectrograph you need to use!
 LRIS went through different upgrades (FITS file format and detectors, see :ref:`lris`) and PypeIt uses different spectrograph names to differentiate between them.
 In this example, we are using observations taken with the new Mark IV detector in the red arm, so we use the spectrograph name